mdavids/rfc/content/draft-davids-forsalereg-04.md

 _for-sale.example.com.
 IN NULL \# 1 FF
 ~~~

+But processors SHOULD NOT expect this to be the case.

-Hence, it is RECOMMENDED to work with with content that is recognizable,
+Hence, it is RECOMMENDED to use  content that is recognizable,
-either for humans or automated processes.
+either by humans or automated processes.
 Such as the "fscode="-string in
-the (#examples, use title) section, or a descriptive string that humans can can easily
+the (#examples, use title) section, or the descriptive string mentioned
-interpret.
+there, that humans can can easily interpret.

 # IANA Considerations